klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

 features like inserting text (`luasnip-function-node`) or nodes (`luasnip-dynamic-node`) based on user input, parsing LSP syntax and switching nodes (`luasnip-choice-node`).
+For basic setup like mappings and installing, check the README.

 All code-snippets in this help assume that